syaisyah/cafe-recipe/README.md

 }
 ```

-2. Delete some Recipe of Menu
+2. Add some Recipe to Menu

 ```
-Method: PATCH
+Method: POST
 URL: /recipes/:id
 Require Auth: Yes (only for admin role)